• Visit

 Date: 1830s-1840s

-Local historian May Francis Heath related the story that William G. Butler, the founder of Saugatuck, used a the large maple tree on this site as the place to meet with local Indian chiefs about land-use and other issues.
-It was in 1890 that Mrs. Heath blocked the cutting of the tree by village workers by sitting under it, with baby in arms, until the tree cutters moved on.
+Local historian May Francis Heath related the story that William G. Butler, the founder of Saugatuck, used this maple tree onĀ as a meeting place with local Indigenous chiefs to negotiate land-use and other issues.
+In 1890, Mrs. Heath blocked the cutting of the tree by village workers by sitting under it, with baby in arms, until the tree cutters grew weary of her protest and moved on.

 Contact